tobimensch/politicallybeautiful/README.md

 ## My conclusions
-Yet, as I followed the discussion surrounding the possible offense that could be taken by the words whitelist and blacklist, two things became clear to me:
+Yet, as I followed the discussion surrounding the possible offense that could be taken by the words whitelist and blacklist, three things became clear to me:

 1) If people are offended by a term, and there's an equally good alternative term, then it will just be a distraction from the quality of my code and projects, when I keep using the term that is considered offensive to some, even if I meant no harm by using it.
 2) When I don't take part in the formulation of alternative terms, others will decide them for me.
-3) Some of the suggested alternatives up to this point have an inferior ring to them compared to the words they are replacing.
+3) Some of the suggested alternatives up to this point have an unappealing ring to them compared to the words they are replacing.

 Number 3) is driving me to create this repository and to make my own suggestions for better replacements for words that have fallen out of favor.

-I'm accepting pull requests for more suggestions, this repository isn't just for my personal thoughts on this matter.
+I'm accepting pull requests for more suggestions, this repository isn't just for my personal thoughts on the matter.

 To me black is one of the coolest sounding words in the English language, and white is also a better sounding than your average word, and I strongly believe that the beauty of sounds factors strongly into the development of human language, slang and technical terms,